srinman/aks-networking/cni/README.md

 > ```
 >
 > **Option 4: Skip VM Creation (Alternative Testing)**
 > If VM creation continues to fail, you can proceed with the AKS cluster creation and test load balancer connectivity from your local machine or Azure Cloud Shell instead of the VM.

 #### 3.2 Configure VM Access
 First, determine your public IP address:
 ```bash
 curl ifconfig.me
 ```

+*Use Bastion service when possible.
+Instead of opening NSG as instructured below*

 Then create NSG rule (replace YOURIPADDRESSHERE with your actual IP):
 ```bash